 You can download the software onto Mac and Windows computers, or if you’d prefer, there’s the option to use it within a browser.
-Soda PDF requires you to sign up for an annual subscription, but before making a purchase, you can test the software for free to see if it fits your needs.
+Soda PDF requires you to sign up for an annual subscription, but before making a purchase, you can test the software on free 30-day trial to see if it fits your needs.

 5. Adobe Acrobat DC

 A very recognisable platform at a price